MartinCowey/fishing_project/README.md

 ### Comment Model

 The Comment Model gives the user the opportunity to get involved with other users posts - making it more interactive and community based.
-The ability to make a log for your own expereince is great but being able to share exepriences and contribute to other peoples fishing experience is a valuable piece of the website.
+The ability to make a log for your own experience is great but being able to share experiences and contribute to other peoples fishing experience is a valuable piece of the website.

 ### custom model